HyperAgents/hmas/scenarios/extended-enterprise.md

 The interactions and coordination in the EE (sends a port order, makes an order for pot supply, supply pots) take place in the context of the « EE ».

+A community composed of three organization entities HSG, MSE, EE.

+HSG, MSE and EE are respectively contained in workspace PW, FW and (PW,FW,TW).

+Some Agents contained in PW are members of HSG, others don’t, those contained in FW are only members of MSE, all are members of EE.
+Transport agent may only be members of EE.

+If an agent is containted in PW and TW on one hand or FW and TW on the other hand, it may belong respectively to HSG and/or EE of MSE and/or EE.

+Artifacts contained in PW may count-as material of HSG, those in FW count-as material of MSE and all may count-as material of EE.

+HSG, MSE, EE are respectively contained in workspace PW, FW and (PW,FW,TW).
+Artifacts that are contained in PW may count-as material of  HSG, those contained in FW count-as material of MSE and all may count-as material of EE.

+HSG, MSE respectively containted in workspace PW and FW.
+EE includes HSG and MSE.
+It is thus contained in PW and FW.
+Agents contained in PW and FW may belong to one or several of organization entities.
+Artifacts of PW may be counted as material of HSG but not MSE.
+Artifacts of FW may be counted as material of MSE but not HSG.
+Artifacts of PW and FW may be counted as material of EE.

 ## Features

 ### Feature: [Discover Organization Entities](../tests/discover-organization-entities/modelet.md)

-- A community composed of three organization entities HSG, MSE, EE.
-- « HSG », « MSE » and « EE » are respectively situated in workspace PW, FW and (PW,FW,TW).
-- Some Agents situated in PW belong to HSG, others don’t, those situated in FW only belong to MSE, all belong to EE.
-- Transport agent may only belongs to EE.
-- If an agent is situated in two workspaces, it may belong to the three Organization entities.
-- Artifacts situated in PW may count-as material of HSG, those in FW count-as material of MSE and all may count-as material of EE.

 ### Feature: [Organizational Relations](../tests/organizational-relations/modelet.md)